 We place a strong emphasis on the development of the basic skills necessary to be confident independent learners and successful adults.
 When children start school they follow the Early Years Foundation Stage, EYFS, curriculum.
 This is a play based curriculum which details the learning and provision for children from birth to five.
 EYFS defines what is to be taught in the prime and specific areas.
 The prime areas include communication and language, physical development, and personal social and emotional development.
 The specific areas are literacy, mathematics understanding the world, and art and design.

-Children rapidly begin to learn their sounds (phonics)through daily lessons following the Jolly Phonics and then Letters and Sounds phonic programs.
+Children rapidly begin to learn their sounds (phonics)through daily lessons following the Letters and Sounds phonic program.
 In the end of Year 1 phonics check, the school has consistently achieved above the national average.
 Children develop good reading skills and are well supported through the provision of a rich diet of reading materials.
 The backbone of this is provided by the Oxford Reading Tree and Story World schemes, but this is enhanced by Heinemann and ‘real world’ books.
 The school invests a great deal of time in reading through the daily ERIC, (everyone reading in class), sessions.
 Initially, this focuses on the teaching of reading, but as the children move through the school it develops their comprehension, text analysis and deductive skills.

 All children engage in a daily literacy lesson where they develop their writing and grammar skills, in addition to developing a command of the other all aspects of the English language.
 To aid their creative writing, the school uses a ‘Talk for Writing’ approach pioneered by the author Pie Corbett.
 Children learn to write stories and creative pieces through imitating other authors’ work, moving onto innovating by adding in their own ideas.
 Story maps, plans and boxing up stories allow children to develop their writing in stages ensuring there is quality to their finished pieces.